jsnow321/OrchidForDynamo/Orchid_130.md

 - Support for external applications are moved to independent assemblies, this includes support for IfxExport.

 134.6.4
-- Filters, Schedules and parameter Definitions (project and family parameters) added.
+- Filters, Schedules, and parameter Definitions (project and family parameters) added.

 134.6.3
 - Refactoring of Core nodes, nodes are moved into Common.
 Several other functions are also refactored into other namespaces.